kineticsystem/mqtt/README.md

 This is an example of a client sending a Protobuf message over MQTT.
 For this implementation I've used Mosquitto message broker, MQTT Paho C++ library and Google Protobuf library.

+The simple application has been compiled and run on Ubuntu 20.04.

 ## Definitions

 ### MQTT